hcentive/brocade-update-firewall/README.md

 `NOTE: The removed IP address will be added back to the protection class on the next run of this utility unless the IP address is removed from Emerging Threats' blacklist.`

 ### Logs
 Logs are written to `info.log` and `error.log` files the `logs` folder as default.
-The change location and names of the log files, update attribute values in `default.json`.
+Edit `conf/default.json` to change location and names of the log files, and update attribute values from the defaults.